Tony Johor Kaki Travels for Food · Heritage · Culture · History

 Open Roast

-When the Ming dynasty fell to the Manchu Qing (in 1644), the Peking duck dish was changed from closed roast to roasting over open flames.
+When the Ming dynasty fell to the Manchurian Qing (in 1644), the Peking duck dish was changed from closed roast to roasting over open flames.
 That's because the Manchurians being nomads traditionally roast their meats in the open.

 To be able to cook for banquets, the Qing palace chefs created the large roasting room where the chef can roast several ducks in one go.
 The duck is roasted by hanging it over the flames of burning peach, date, pear, almond or apple wood in a brick oven with windows.
 To ensure that the ducks are evenly grilled, the chef constantly turn and move them about inside the oven using a long pole through a window.
 Roasting this way over an open flame at 200°C takes 50 - 60 minutes.